Scorpion (Eve album)

 Scorpion is the second studio album by American rapper Eve.
 It was released by Ruff Ryders Entertainment and Interscope Records on March 6, 2001, in the United States.
 The album's title is a reference to Eve's zodiac sign, Scorpio.
-It features the hit single "Let Me Blow Ya Mind", a duet with Gwen Stefani of No Doubt, which won the first Grammy Award for Best Rap/Sung Collaboration, a new category at the time.
+It features the hit single "Let Me Blow Ya Mind", a duet with Gwen Stefani of No Doubt, which won the first Grammy Award for Best Rap/Sung Collaboration (now Best Melodic Rap Performance), a new category at the time.

 Scorpion was a critical and commercial success, debuting at number four on the US Billboard 200 with first-week sales of 162,000 copies and became her second consecutive number-one album on the Top R&B/Hip-Hop Albums chart.
 Scorpion was later certified Platinum by the Recording Industry Association of America (RIAA) on May 10, 2001, for shipments of one million copies.
 Scorpion was also nominated for Best Rap Album at the 44th Grammy Awards in 2002.
 As of 2007, it sold 1,500,000 units in the US.